 How long does it take life insurance to pay out?

-If you are suffering from a terminal illness, you may be able to have your insurance paid out if you have a terminal illness benefit included in the policy.
+Yes, this is known as a terminal illness benefit and it's included in most policies.
 For this to happen, your medical practitioner needs to state that you don't have much longer to live.
 Depending on the insurer, you can generally have your insurance paid out if it is documented that you have less than 12 months or 24 months left to live.

 To claim under a terminal illness benefit, the process is much the same.
-You'll simply need to call the insurer and they'll provide you with the paperwork and next steps you need to take.
+You or the beneficiaries you've listed simply need to call the insurer and they'll provide you with the paperwork and next steps you need to take.

 Compare life insurance policies in Australia